CPD Points

 Sometimes doctors adopt a paternalistic approach and tell the parents what to do and sometimes parents, who are influenced by their emotions and their fear of losing the child, will tell the doctors what to do.
 There is a significant risk that decisions may not necessarily be made in the best interests of the child and that the child may not have a say in this.
 It is therefore important that an ethical framework be applied to provision and decision making in children’s palliative care.

-By the end of this course you should be able to:
+It is expected that on completion of this course you should be able to:

-- Define morals and ethics.
+- Define the concepts of morals and ethics.

 Course Review